 This is where you operate a company that provides services to clients and other companies.
 Different from the other forms above, your business is now incorporated, offers services, and functions just like any other business.
 You are an employee of your own company and may have other partner-owners and/or other employees.
 Starting a tech support firm, digital marketing company, or graphic design business are examples.

 Some positives and negatives to this choice:

 + You are running a business.
-You have systems, legal structures, processes, and usually people to help you.
-You are not a "sole proprietor" and likely share the risk with others.
+You have systems, legal structures, processes, and usually partners and/or staff to help you.
+You are not a "sole proprietor" and likely share the business risk with others.